Will AI Destroy Humanity? Can Humans Escape AI Doomsday Debate

 We need to change.

-Well, they're a majority.
+Well, the vast majority.

 They're woke.